-The big addition to the 2016 Mickey’s Halloween Party at Disneyland is the Frightfully Fun Parade.
+The highlight and newest feature of the Mickey’s Halloween Party is the Frightfully Fun Parade, which debuted a couple years ago.
 This parade runs only during the hard ticket event, and is a really cool.
 If you’re on the fence about attending, this is a potential game-changer for the party, and we’ll have more on it below.
-Additionally, the Halloween Screams Fireworks and Ghost Galaxy will return, and the Headless Horseman (a popular feature of the Florida parties) will make his debut at the 2016 Mickey’s Halloween Party at Disneyland.
+Additionally, the Halloween Screams Fireworks and Ghost Galaxy will return, and the Headless Horseman (a popular feature of the Florida parties) made his debut at Mickey’s Halloween Party at Disneyland.

 Although I’ve already typed “Disneyland” several times (and probably will several more times for emphasis), this article is not about the Halloween Party in Florida.
 For that, see our Mickey’s Not So Scary Halloween Party Tips & Tricks post.
 The general public confuses Disneyland and Walt Disney World enough as it is, so I’m not sure who thought it was a good idea to have the names for these parties be so similar.
 To make matters worse, when the Florida party is advertised, it’s often shortened to Mickey’s Halloween Party…I guess because they want people to think it is So Scary?

-With that said, let’s take a look at what’s on the schedule for the 2016 Mickey’s Halloween Party at Disneyland in California…
+With that said, let’s take a look at what’s on the schedule for Mickey’s Halloween Party at Disneyland in California…

 Mickey’s Halloween Party at Disneyland Info

-- You’re visiting Disney California Adventure on a day when the Halloween Party starts at 6 pm.
+You’re visiting Disney California Adventure on a day when the Halloween Party starts at 6 pm.
 You arrive at 4 pm and want to stay in Disney California Adventure until it closes.
-You must only purchase a regular park ticket–Mickey’s Halloween Party is in Disneyland, not DCA.
+You must only purchase a regular park ticket since Mickey’s Halloween Party is in Disneyland, not DCA.

 There are a bunch more scenarios that could play out, but hopefully you get the gist of it.
 If not, feel free to ask about your situation in the comments.
 Many nights are already sold out and if that’s any indication, more will sell out, so we strongly recommend purchasing tickets in advance if you’re planning to go to Mickey’s Halloween Party at Disneyland.